zerolawtech/SFT-Protocol/docs/modules.rst

 Once attached, modules are permitted to call certain methods in the parent contract.

 .. note:: When a module calls into the parent contract, it will still trigger any of it's own methods hooked into the called method.
-With poor contract design you can create infinite loops and effectively break the parent contract functionality as long as the module is attached.
+With poor contract design you can create infinite loops and effectively break the parent contract functionality as long as the module remains attached.

 SecurityToken
 -------------